okoala/awesome-stars/README.md

 - [shadowsocks](https://github.com/shadowsocks/shadowsocks) -
 - [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
 Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.
 - [Static-DOM-XSS-Scanner](https://github.com/ajinabraham/Static-DOM-XSS-Scanner) - Static DOM XSS Scanner is a Static Analysis tool written in python that will iterate through all the JavaScript and HTML files under the given directory and will list out all the possible sources and sinks that may cause DOM XSS.
 At the end of the scan, the tool will generate an HTML report.
-- [mitmproxy](https://github.com/mitmproxy/mitmproxy) - An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers
+- [mitmproxy](https://github.com/mitmproxy/mitmproxy) - An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers.
 - [xsscrapy](https://github.com/DanMcInerney/xsscrapy) - XSS spider - 66/66 wavsep XSS detected
 - [docker-registry](https://github.com/docker/docker-registry) - This is **DEPRECATED**!
 Please go to https://github.com/docker/distribution
 - [compose](https://github.com/docker/compose) - Define and run multi-container applications with Docker